-- 12 In the video scroller filmstrip, double-click the first frame after the video transition, the medium shot of Philip walking down corridor. - The playhead and the semi-transparent version of the clip move to the selected frame. - 13 Press Cmd-V (macOS) or Ctrl-V (Windows) to paste the clip you select on the scroller.
+- 12 In the video scroller filmstrip, double-click the first frame after the video transition: the medium shot of Philip walking down the corridor. - The playhead and the semi-transparent version of the clip move to the selected frame. - 13 Press Command-V (macOS) or Ctrl-V (Windows) to paste the clip